-- (c) Standards. - (1) No owner or operator of a miscellaneous metal parts and products coating unit subject to this subsection shall cause or allow the application of any coating with VOC content in excess of the following emission limits:
+- (c) Standards.
+Coating limits. - (1) Prior to September 15, 2018 no owner or operator of a miscellaneous metal parts and products coating line subject to this section shall cause or allow the application of any coating with VOC content in excess of the following emission limits:

 Coating Category lb/gala

 (i) Clear coating 4.3

 (ii) Steel pail and drum interior 4.3

 (iii) Air-dried coating 3.5

 (iv) Extreme performance coating 3.5

 (v) All other coatings 3.0

 ^a VOC content values are expressed in units of mass of VOC (lb.) per volume of coatings (gallon), excluding water and exempt compounds, as applied.